 - 5.25% of the percentage of adjusted gross income.

 - 3% cap of assessed value for real and personal property

 Individual Income Tax

-Personal income tax is 3.4 percent of federal adjusted gross income plus a one percent County Adjusted Gross Income Tax.
+- 3.4% of federal Adjusted Gross Income plus a 1% County Adjusted Gross Income Tax.

 // OPPORTUNITY ZONES

 The City of Franklin and part of Johnson County, Indiana, have been designated as one of Indiana's Opportunity Zones.

 Created in the 2017 Tax Cuts and Jobs Act, the federal government provides capital gains tax incentives to attract private sector investment in the Opportunity Zones.
 The designated area in Johnson County includes a large portion of the City of Franklin, the Franklin Business Park, a west corridor to the town of Bargersville, Indiana, and north to Whiteland, Indiana.

 Once approved by the U.S. Department of the Treasury, the designations remain in place for 10 years to encourage long-term investment in the selected communities.

 The state collected extensive economic data on all eligible census tracts and received close to 2,000 recommendations, including input from 357 local officials, stakeholders, and citizens.
 The 156 nominated census tracts are located in 58 counties covering all or portions of 83 cities and towns throughout the state.
 Indiana's Opportunity Zones cover more than 1,000 square miles.